 And at 8.75 million acres, that’s nearly the size of the massive Midland Basin in the Permian, which is owned by countless different producers today.

 So for this vast area to be completely owned by one company is almost unheard of, especially for a junior with a market cap of just $200 million.

 That means the upside for this opportunity is unlike most we’ve seen in a decade.

-And what they discovered was very interesting.
+And what they discovered was shocking.

 This data showed that the sedimentary basin could run as deep as 30,000 feet.